-Catherine Powell is a fellow in the Women and Foreign Policy program at the Council on Foreign Relations.
-She is also on the American Journal of International Law board of editors and is a professor at Fordham Law School, where she teaches international law, human rights, constitutional law, and comparative constitutional law.
-She took a leave from academia from 2009 to 2012 to serve on Secretary of State Hillary Clinton's Policy Planning Staff (on gender, human rights, and international organizations) and on the National Security Staff as director for human rights in the Obama administration.
+Catherine Powell is an adjunct senior fellow in the Women and Foreign Policy program at the Council on Foreign Relations.
+She is also on the American Journal of International Law board of editors, is a visiting professor at Columbia Law School (fall 2016), and is on the full time faculty at Fordham Law School, where she teaches international law, human rights, constitutional law, and comparative constitutional law.
+She took a leave from academia from 2009 to 2012 to serve on Secretary of State Hillary Clinton's Policy Planning Staff (on gender, human rights, and international organizations) and on the White House National Security Council staff as director for human rights in the Obama administration.
 After a stint as a full time visiting professor at Georgetown University School of Law from 2012 to 2013, she returned to the Fordham.

 Women, Peace, and Security in an Era of Conflict